gdgvda/tech-pizza-delivery-waiter/README.md

 ### Release and deploy

-Release are automatically built with GitHub Actions
+Release are automatically built with GitHub Actions and available in Packages